News Link - April 18, 2013

 Parking Permits for Summer Term Go on Sale Monday

 Obtaining parking permits for the summer term will be done through an online process in myCNM.
 Paid parking permits will cost $43.
 Individuals can no longer fill out paper forms and obtain a parking permit at the Cashier’s Office.
 After going through the online process, you can pay for the permit online or pay at the Cashier’s Office.
 The permits must be picked up at the Cashier’s Office whether you pay online or at the Cashier’s Office.
 Individuals picking up permits at the Cashier’s Office must show their driver’s license and CNM ID.
 Those who have the cost of a paid parking permit automatically deducted from your paycheck do not have to go through the online process.
-Please click here for directions on how to complete the online process for obtaining a parking permit for the summer term.

 Early Adopters Program Available for Those Interested in Getting Ahead of the Curve on Microsoft Office 2013

 Effective Monday, April 22, the Office of Information Technology Services will offer an Early Adopters Program (EAP) for the new Microsoft Office 2013 productivity suite.
 At the request of Academic Affairs, CNM will migrate to Microsoft Office 2013 productivity suite (Word, Excel, Powerpoint, Outlook, etc.) for the fall 2013 term.
 In order to thoroughly test this software, ITS will be releasing the software to a limited number of CNM employees for general use and testing.
 (Please note: the Windows 8 operating system is not included in this Early Adopters Program, only the Office 2013 software.)

 Since releasing a new productivity suite like Office 2013 on to CNM’s networks can also introduce new risks and issues, the number of EAP participants will be limited to no more than 100 computers.
 Office 2013 will only be installed on CNM-owned computers.